 I am grass obsessed, it is really hard for me to design a garden without them.
 I find them perfect for so many uses and I can easily rattle off a good one for just about any situation.
 So narrowing down 5 favorites is a little bit of a trick but here goes.

-1) Pennisetum alopecuroides (any variety) – Happy and neat little clumps of grassiness serve the same use (to me) as a small to medium boxwood ball — only they are not evergreen through the year.
-These plants are tidy flow of everything I love about grasses – Soft touchable plumes for the seed- heads and graceful full flowing foliage that browns beautifully in the winter.
+- Pennisetum alopecuroides (any variety) – Happy and neat little clumps of grassiness serve the same use (to me) as a small to medium boxwood ball — only they are not evergreen through the year.
+These plants are tidy bowl of everything I love about grasses – Soft touchable plumes for the seed-heads and graceful full flowing foliage that browns beautifully in the winter.

-2) Miscanthus giganteus – I can’t grow kitchsy Pampas Grass where I live (it’s too cold).
+- Miscanthus giganteus – I can’t grow kitchsy Pampas Grass where I live (it’s too cold).
 But if I could I would.
 I would take it as a challenge to incorporate such a distinctively retro (it’s so 70’s/ 80’s to me) plant into a modern sophisticated landscape.
 But since Pampas grass is only really happy into zone 7/8 I must resort to the Miscanthus giganteus.
-This can be taller than pampas, and to me is a bit more of a cross between corn stalks and bamboo but with grassy qualities.
+This can be taller than pampas, and it is a bit more of a cross between corn stalks and bamboo but with grassy qualities.
 It is commonly grown as a bio fuel, but I find that it’s qualities of vigor, ease of growth and general giant-ness pretty useful.
-I’ve been using it to anchor things like barns and fence endings in the landscape.
-You can do the same with a house but be careful in dry areas as it is very flammable once it dries and dies back in the winter.
-It borders on small tree sized and is quite distinctive but I use it as I would a large ornamental shrub.
+I’ve been using it to anchor things like outbuildings, barns and fence endings in the landscape.
+You can do the same with a house but be careful in dry areas, as it is very flammable once it dries and dies back in the winter.
+It borders on small-tree size and is quite distinctive but I use it as I would a large ornamental shrub.

-4) Carex ‘Comans Bronze’ – My rebellious side loves a plant that perplexes people.
+- Carex ‘Comans Bronze’ – My rebellious side loves a plant that perplexes people.
 Carex ‘Comans Bronze’ does that.
-It’s color challenges the notion of what is ‘living’ in the garden and many people think it is dead.
-But it isn’t and when mixed with other dramatic foliage it is a really surprising star for a container garden or the front of a bed.
+Its color challenges the notion of what is ‘living’ in the garden and many people think it is dead (because it is naturally deep russet brown).
+But it isn’t dead and when mixed with other dramatic foliage it is a really surprising star for a container garden or the front of a bed.

-5) Briza media – It is called Quaking Grass because the little oat-like pendants vibrate on thin stems in the slightest breeze.
-It is beautiful meadows and wild gardens and also great for xeriscape settings.
+- Briza media – It is called Quaking Grass because the little oat-like pendants vibrate on thin stems in the slightest breeze.
+It is beautiful in meadows and wild gardens and also great for xeriscape settings.
 I love it with similarly airy plants like cosmos, verbena, and Coreopsis.